 The PCBA is a membership organization founded in 1980 to support and promote interest in the book arts and all its constituent fields: printing, bookbinding, calligraphy, typography, paper making, conservation, book design, and illustration.
-By becoming a member, you'll receive this quarterly journal plus our bi-monthly newsletter, Etc. More information, as well as membership forms, is available at www.pcba.info.
+More information, as well as membership forms, is available at on their website.

 • • •